 Jake Blount is an award-winning banjoist, fiddler, singer and ethnomusicologist based in Providence, Rhode Island.
 A solo artist and half of the duo Tui, he was a 2020 Strathmore Artist in Residence here in the DC area until the coronavirus hit.
 Blount serves as a board member of Bluegrass Pride and he is a 2020 recipient of the Steve Martin Banjo Prize, which is where I first came across his work.

 Oh, and he happened to spend years playing metal and funk guitar.
 Yes, people do take very different routes to get to a love of old-time music.
-There’s more on his path below.
+This week on Saturday Soundtrack, there’s more on his path below.

 Blount specializes in the music of Black communities in the southeastern United States, and in the regional style of the Finger Lakes.
 A versatile performer, Blount interpolates blues, bluegrass and spirituals into the old-time string band tradition he belongs to.
 He foregrounds the experiences of queer people and people of color in his work.
 His teachers include Rhiannon Giddens, Bruce Molsky and Judy Hyman.

 I’ve written of how Black folk music was often repurposed and repackaged for whites while the original artists had their voices erased.
 Blount goes back to the originals, whether in his solo work or with Libby Weitnauer in the duo Tui.
 Bobbie Jean Sawyer, writing in Wide Open Country, notes that Blount traces the Black and Indigenous roots of Appalachian music and showcases how old-time music spoke truth to power.